Fraunhofer-AISEC/codyze/docs/Getting Started/configuration.md

 The configurations can also be defined with a YAML configuration file in __Codyze v2__ or a JSON configuration file in __Codyze v3__.
 Use the option `--config=<filepath>` to specify the path to the config file.

-In __Codyze v2__ if `--config` is specified without an option parameter, Codyze will try to load the configuration file from `./codyze.yaml` in the working directory.
+In __Codyze v2__ if `--config` is specified without an option parameter, Codyze will try to load the configuration file from `./codyze.yaml` in the current working directory.
 If the option is not specified, no configuration file will be parsed.

 In __Codyze v3__ the configuration from `./codyze.json` will always be loaded if no other file is specified.